neuro-inc/neuro-cli/CLI.md

 ### neuro blob cp

-Simple utility to copy files and directories into and from Blob Storage.<br/><br/>Either SOURCES or DESTINATION should have `blob://` scheme.
+Copy blobs into and from Blob Storage.<br/><br/>Either SOURCES or DESTINATION should have `blob://` scheme.
 If scheme is<br/>omitted, file:// scheme is assumed.
 It is currently not possible to copy files<br/>between Blob Storage \(`blob://`) destination, nor with `storage://` scheme<br/>paths.<br/><br/>Use `/dev/stdin` and `/dev/stdout` file names to upload a file from standard<br/>input or output to stdout.<br/><br/>Any number of \--exclude and --include options can be passed.
 The filters that<br/>appear later in the command take precedence over filters that appear earlier<br/>in the command.
 If neither \--exclude nor --include options are specified the<br/>default can be changed using the storage.cp-exclude configuration variable<br/>documented in "neuro help user-config".<br/><br/>File permissions, modification times and other attributes will not be passed<br/>to Blob Storage metadata during upload.

 **Usage:**